k-stz/wordpress-on-docker/README.md

-# TODO
-- volumes must show up with `docker volume ls` -> use named volumes

 # Purpose
 This is an involved docker learning project.
 The goal is to provide a wordpress+php-fpm website on nginx with a MariaDB backend through a single `docker-compose.yml`.
+Additionaly, as a bonus, we will provide:
+- adminer: a webfrontend client to connect to the mariadb database
+- redis cache: for wordpress, to increase its efficiency
+- flask app: a simple webapplication that provides a static page
+- ftp: a vsftpd server, that lets us login to our website volume to inspect and change its content

-To learn to configure and install this technology stack, all containers are build from the base `debian:buster` image.
+To learn to configure and install this technology stack, all containers are build from the base `debian:buster` or `alpine` image.

-# Structure Requirement
+# Quickstart
-- The `Makefile` must build the whole project, calling `docker-compose.yml`.
+- Use `Makefile` to build the whole project with `make up` alterantive call `docker compose up` in the directory containing the `docker-compose.yaml`.
+Some versions of docker don't have the `compose` subcommand included.
+You may need to use the seperate cli-command `docker-compose` instead.
+The Makefile requires the `docker-compose` to be installed.
 - Each image must be named after its corresponding service.
 The Dockerfiles must be called in the docker-compose file

 # Container requirements
-- Forbidden to pull ready-made Docker images: build all the images using latest Alpine stable or Debian buster as the basis => I will use debian Buster
+- Forbidden to pull ready-made Docker images: build all the images using latest Alpine stable or Debian buster as the basis
 - Containers must be started running an infinite loop.
-This applies to any command used as entrypoint or entrypoint scripts.
+This applies to any command used as an entrypoint or entrypoint scripts.
 Hacks like tail -f, bash, sleep infinity, while true are forbidden.
+Also containers need to have a foreground process, else they will exit immediately
 - `latest`-tag is proibited.
 - Restarting property: Containers have to restart in case of a crash!
 - No password may be present in Dockerfiles instead use `.env`-files
 - `.env`-files (used to  store environments Variables) must be located in the root of the `srcs` directory

-Read about PID 1 and the best practices for writing Dockerfiles
+# PID 1 best practice
+A container that has subprocesses, with a `pid 1` at its root, may exhibit problems reaping orphaned process.
+Since the `pid 1` process is expected to act as the `init`-system.
+To avoid this problem you can for example:
+- start conatiners with a single process inside them
+- run a "dumbinit" system, taking care of this task.
+This can be accomplished by apparently running containers with the `--init` flag
+=> I will instead aim to start a single process inside containers

 # nginx Container
 - with TLS 1.2 or TLS 1.3 **only**